nonizawa/SSA-for-MAX-CUT/README.md

 ### SSAU

-Here is a python program for SSAI.
+Here is a python program for SSAU.
 - batch_ssau.sh

 ### SA